jodersky/scala-argparse/README.md

 ## Usage

-This library is published for Scala 2.13 (JVM and Native), and 3.
+This library is published for Scala 3 and 2.13, for the JVM and Native.
 It is available on maven central under the coordinates:

 - mill: `ivy"io.crashbox::argparse::<version>"`